Subdomain & custom domain

 | Default hosted domain | The standard OmniLab Pages hostname on .topage.co.
 This is the fastest launch option. | https://example-brand.topage.co | Pilot launches, internal review, first public rollout |

-| Alias | An extra public hostname that points to the same Pages deployment as the main domain.
+| Alias | An extra public hostname that points to the same OmniLab Pages deployment as the main domain.
 Teams use aliases when different brands, locations, or channels need their own entry URL. | https://paris-centre.topage.co | Multiple entry points for the same rollout |

-| Custom domain | A branded subdomain on your own website delegated to OmniLab through DNS. | https://experience.example.com | Final branded launch, embedding under your own site domain |
+| Custom domain | A branded address on your own website, pointed to OmniLab by your IT or web team. | https://experience.example.com | Final branded launch, embedding under your own site domain |

 How aliases and custom domains relate